dylanfisher/ci20/_agendas/week-4.md

 ### Homework
 - Send out your interview ASAP with the edits I provided.
 Aim to have your answers by 02/20 (02/24 at the latest)
-- Continue researching your topic and collect 10 more images to your are.na channel aiming to have a mix of visual research and documentation around your topic.
+- Continue researching your topic and collect 10 more posts to your are.na channel aiming to have a mix of visual research and documentation around your topic.
-- Complete your in class activityt
+- Complete your in class activity

 ### Tuesday, Studio